guide to dbkl premise signboard license requirements and application

 Depending on the size of your signboard, expect the license to cost RM200 – 400 annually.

-Let MISHU help with your DBKL premise signboard license
+Let MISHU handle your DBKL license application

-2 thoughts on “The Complete Guide To DBKL Signboard License Requirements
+6 thoughts on “The Complete Guide To DBKL Signboard License Requirements

 1. I am writing to inquire about a couple of matters regarding our office located in Kuala Lumpur.